Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 Multiple exam administrations

 A2 Key (KET) for Schools is a Cambridge Assessment English Qualification targeted at the pre-intermediate level of the CEFR (A2 level).
-It is made up of three parts and designed to prove that students can successfully use the English language to communicate in simple situations.
-A2 Key (KET) for Schools is officially recognized by universities, employers, and governments around the world.
+It is made up of three parts and designed to prove that students have achieved a good foundation in English and can use the language to communicate in simple situations.
+A2 Key (KET) for Schools, also known as KET for Schools, is officially recognized by universities, employers, and governments around the world.

 A2 Key (KET) for Schools is aimed at learners who want to: